dokku/dokku-postgres/README.md

 dokku postgres:app-links <app>
 ```

-examples:

-List all postgres services that are linked to the 'playground' app. :
+List all postgres services that are linked to the 'playground' app.

 ```shell
 dokku postgres:app-links playground
 ```

 ### create container <new-name> then copy data from <name> into <new-name>

 ```shell